dataminer-site/dataminer-site.github.io/docs/archive/0.9/api/cli.md

 .width NUM1 NUM2 ...
 Set minimum column widths for columnar output
 ```

-Note that the above list of methods is extensive, and DuckDB supports only a subset of the commands that are displayed.
+Note that the above list of methods is extensive, and DataMiner supports only a subset of the commands that are displayed.
 Please file a [GitHub issue](https://github.com/duckdb/duckdb/issues) if a command that is central to your workflow is not yet supported.

 As an example of passing an argument to a dot command, the `.help` text may be filtered by passing in a text string as the second argument.